 The undergoing of or inclusion on the NHS waiting list for, surgery on the advice of a consultant cardiologist to correct narrowing or blockage of one or more coronary arteries with bypass grafts.
-For the above definition, the following are not covered:

-- balloon angioplasty;
+- balloon angioplasty; - atherectomy;

-- atherectomy;

 - rotablation;

 - insertion of stents; and

 - laser treatment.